bitcoin/bips/bip-frost-signing.md

 ### General Signing Flow

-We assume that the coordinator and the signing participants (in the algorithms specified below, is stored in a data structure called [Signers Context](#signers-context)) are selected externally to the signing protocol before it is initiated.
-They could also optionally tweak the *threshold public key* now, by initializing [Tweak Context](#tweak-context) with it.

 The coordinator and signing participants must be determined before initiating the signing protocol.
-This information is stored in a [*Signers Context*](#signers-context) data structure.
+The signing participants information is stored in a [Signers Context](#signers-context) data structure.
-The *threshold public key* may optionally be tweaked by initializing a [*Tweak Context*](#tweak-context) at this stage.
+The *threshold public key* may optionally be tweaked by initializing a [Tweak Context](#tweak-context) at this stage.

 Whenever the signing participants want to sign a message, the basic order of operations to create a threshold-signature is as follows: